ElsaYilinWang/SmartTravel/ObjectOrientedDesign.md

 Smart Travel app for UL dissertation

-# ref: OOD tutorial by Derek Banas: https://www.youtube.com/watch?v=fJW65Wo7IHI
+ref: OOD tutorial by Derek Banas: https://www.youtube.com/watch?v=fJW65Wo7IHI

+# Requirements
 USE CASE Description

 A user enters the names of two places and searches the ways from one place to another.